philot789/Dyn_ST_ARCH/README.md

-# Dynamic Spatiotemporal ARCH Dyn_ST_ARCH
+# Dynamic Spatiotemporal ARCH

 Code and toy examples for the simulation and estimation of dynamic spatiotemporal ARCH models.

-quarto document with some toy examples and explanations for the code used in our paper "Dynamic spatiotemporal ARCH models" (arXiv:2202.13856)
+For further details on the theoretical background and applications of the model, we refer to our arXiv discussion paper "Dynamic spatiotemporal ARCH models" by Philipp Otto, Osman Dogan, Suleyman Taspinar ( arXiv:2202.13856)